rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 binlog-format=mixed
 ```

-for the primary server, and for the secondary server:
+for the primary server and for the secondary server:

 ```file
 [mariadb]